Juliendnte/Juliendnte/README.md

 - [Forum](https://github.com/Juliendnte/forum) - An online forum where users can post and comment on topics.
 - [Boutique-Js](https://github.com/Juliendnte/Boutique-JS) - A simple Watches E-commerce website built with JavaScript.
+- [Projet-Blue](https://projet-blue-2048.kantin-fagniart.fr/) - 2048 with some bonus mode

 ## 📈 GitHub Stats